laro/Cilia/3 Advanced/6 Safety and Security.md

     - `safe::Int8`/`Int16`/`Int32`/`Int64`
     - `safe::UInt`
         - `safe::UInt8`/`UInt16`/`UInt32`/`UInt64`

-- No further security features planned beyond C++:
+- No further safety features planned beyond C++:
     - Not as in [Rust](https://www.rust-lang.org/) or [Hylo](https://www.hylo-lang.org/),
         - that is just out of scope.
     - No _additional_ thread safety measures.